victoriacheng15/victoriacheng15/README.md

 ### 👋 Hi folks!

-My name is Victoria, a self-taugh developer.
+My name is Victoria, a self-taught developer.
 I am currently looking to make a career change and set my foot into the Tech industry.

 ### 😃 About me